Assembly Boards and Commissions

 The Board of Adjustment is a three-member board appointed by the Mayor, approved by the Assembly, and staffed by the Municipal Clerk.
 The Board of Adjustment decides appeals from decisions made by lower administrative bodies including the Planning and Zoning Commission, the Platting Board, and the Urban Design Commission regarding plats, conditional land uses, and site plan variances.
 The appeal is based solely on the record established before the lower administrative body.
 The Board of Adjustment meets as required.

 The Board of Equalization is comprised of private citizens appointed and approved by the Anchorage Assembly to hear valuation appeals brought forward by property owners.
 This adjudicatory board hears arguments on appealed property assessments to determine fair and equitable resolution of appeals.
-The Board of Equalization is not associated with the Municipal Assessors Office.
+While the Board of Equalization is not part of the Municipal Assessor's Office, the Assessor's Office provides staff support to the Board of Equalization.
 The Board of Equalization meets as needed.

 The Salaries and Emoluments Commission is a five-member commission appointed by the Mayor, approved by the Assembly, and staffed by the Municipal Clerk.
 The Salaries and Emoluments Commission establishes the salaries, benefits, and allowances for the Mayor, Assemblymembers, Anchorage School Board members, and the board directors of the Municipal Light & Power and Anchorage Water and Wastewater Utilities.
 The Municipal Home Rule Charter provides for the appointment of this commission and sets out its duties.
 The Salaries and Emoluments Commission meets at least once every two years.